coderjp/verifier/README.md

 }
 ```

-Where you create a user, you can now call  the `sendVerification()` method them.
-This will trigger an email to be
+Where you create a user, you can now call  the `sendVerification()` method on the model.
+This will trigger
-sent to the user.
+an email to be sent to the user.

 ```php
 ...